 For a smooth finish, if matt or chalky is not the desired look you desire, we recommend Crown non-drip satin.

 Honourable mention goes to Frenchic’s Lazy range, which is infused with wax.
-That means there’s no need to seal or buff – it’s also self-priming.
+That means there’s no need to seal or buff – it’s also self-priming so you save time and effort there, too.
 Thorndown’s resin-based formula is designed to protect while letting the natural grain show through.

 Are you feeling ready to paint?